-How Jeremy Geigle Can Help You with Drug Charges
+How An Experienced Attorney Can Help You with Drug Charges

 If you’ve been charged with possession or use of dangerous drugs, whether it’s meth or another narcotic, you need an experienced defense attorney to represent your best interests in court.
 That’s why we take every effort to give you the best available defense in order to reduce your penalties and minimize the impact of your case.
 We can also help with other drug charges, like possession of marijuana.

-Jeremy Geigle has more than ten years of experience defending clients in the Mesa and Phoenix area, and drug crimes are some of the most common offenses he deals with.
-His approach to possession charges is to fully explore the legal options that are more likely to result in a favorable outcome to your case.
-Whether you’re facing a first-time charge, or have prior convictions, Jeremy can put his knowledge and experience to work for you.
+The criminal defense team at JacksonWhite has years of experience defending clients in the Mesa and Phoenix area, and drug crimes are some of the most common offenses.
+Our approach to possession charges is to fully explore the legal options that are more likely to result in a favorable outcome to your case.
+Whether you’re facing a first-time charge, or have prior convictions, we can put our knowledge and experience to work for you.

 The first step is to get your free case consultation, where you can get a comprehensive idea of the legal road ahead.
 Call us today at (480) 467-4370 for your free case review.